jasonmacduffie/Nephelai/README.md

 #### Biology

-Although their exact origins are unknown, most races of Conliah share a common lineage which allows full interbreeding between them.
-This is true for Humans, Dwarves, Halflings, High Elves, Dark Elves, and Wood Elves.
+Although their exact origins are unknown, six major races of Conliah share a common lineage which allows full interbreeding between them.
+These are called the "Dimo races" and include Humans, Dwarves, Halflings, High Elves, Dark Elves, and Wood Elves.
 Their offspring have traits which are the average of the multiple racial backgrounds.
+It is commonly believed that three major pre-historic events shaped the history of the Dimo races.
+First, the Old Elves became isolated from the rest of Conliah, perhaps on Fair Island.
+Second, the races of Conliah became very diverse, including Humans, Dwarves, and Halflings but also many other less numerous races which are no longer distinctive.
+Third, the Old Elves migrated back to the Conlian mainland and intermarried with different mainland races.
+These mainland races were not Humans, Dwarves, or Halflings, but from the less numerous races no longer known.
+After this intermarriage, each population of hybrid Elves remained insular within its own group.
+These events resulted in the unique traits of High Elves, Wood Elves, and Dark Elves yet also retained their common ancestral traits of the Old Elves.

-Catfolk and Lizardfolk are exceptions, as biologically distinct species.
+Catfolk and Lizardfolk are not Dimo races.
+Each of them are biologically distinct, reproductively incompatible species.
 Orcs, Goblins, and Ogres are capable of producing offspring with each other, but not with any native race of Conliah.
+Again, their offspring have traits which are the average of the multiple racial backgrounds.
+These three races are called "Porcine races".
 Cthonians, as beings without a true "biology", are not capable of producing offspring with sentient mortals.

 #### Culture